prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 You can change this based on your setup.

 Your vector database should be configured for authentications.
 In the case of Qdrant, Weaviate, Typesense an API Key is required.
-For Milvus a userid , password combination is provided.
+For Milvus a user-id , password combination is provided.

 The vector dimension size should be specified based on the LLM you plan to use.
-Example: if you please to use Open AI "text-embedding-ada-002" then this should be configured as 1536 which is the size of the vector returned by  OpenAI embedding service.
+Example: for Open AI "text-embedding-ada-002" this should be configured as 1536, which is the size of the vector returned by  OpenAI embedding service.

 The default collection name created in the vector database is aiwhisprContentChunkMap.
-You can specify your own collectionName.
+You can specify your own collection name.

 Click on the button "Use This Vector Db Config" and then move to the next step by clicking on "Configure LLM Service" in the left sidebar.